saifhaq/alma/README.md

 ### Dependencies

-Some conversion options may require package dependencies, which should be added to the Docker image.
+Some conversion options may require package dependencies, which should be added to the Docker image and/or `requirements.txt` file.

 ### Code Standards